scs-ben/tacticalrmm/README.md

 - Windows 7, 8.1, 10, 11, Server 2008R2, 2012R2, 2016, 2019, 2022

 ## Linux agent versions supported
-- Any distro with systemd
+- Any distro with systemd which includes but is not limited to: Debian (10, 11), Ubuntu x86_64 (18.04, 20.04, 22.04), Synology 7, centos, freepbx and more!

 ## Installation / Backup / Restore / Usage